 Finally, and most importantly, students should have fun, express themselves, believe in their work, and not be afraid to show their talent, aspirations, and dreams.
-Students are applying to a design school, and their interest demonstrates a desire to create something unique that will touch many people.
+Students are applying to a design school, and their interest demonstrates a desire to create something unique that will touch many people.of the development of design work in the area of interest (architecture or interior architecture and design).

-Students with academic backgrounds or experience in design related fields: Students with academic background in design related fields may receive Advanced Standing and be placed in a higher-level design studio.
+Students with academic backgrounds or experience in design-related fields: Students with academic background in design-related fields may receive Advanced Standing and be placed in a higher-level design studio.
 The portfolio is a self-presentation tool that creatively communicates the students' design outlook and level of development through a variety of media and skill sets.
-The portfolio should include a selection of design works and at least one example of the development of design work in the area of interest (architecture or interior architecture & design).
+The portfolio should include a selection of design works and at least one example of the development of design work in the area of interest (architecture or interior architecture and design).